vigneshstack/Prompt/4 - EthicalAI/3 - Summary.md

-# 🧠 From Understanding AI to What’s Next: Your Post-Workshop Guide
+# From Understanding AI to What’s Next: Your Post-Workshop Guide

 Congratulations on completing the AI workshop!
 You’ve now explored the fascinating layers of Artificial Intelligence — from foundational concepts to real-world applications.
 This page summarizes what you’ve learned and gives you a clear roadmap for what to do next.

 ---

-## 🧩 Understanding the Landscape: From AI to Prompt Engineering
+## 🧩 Understanding the Landscape: From AI to Prompt

 | Concept       | What It Means                                                                 |
 |---------------|--------------------------------------------------------------------------------|